Skip to content

 Facelift - Our Approach

 A facelift repositions deeper facial tissue to restore the jawline, cheeks, and neck.
 Unlike traditional facelifts that simply pull the skin, this procedure releases and repositions the deeper muscle layers (SMAS) and fat pads.
 The result is a natural, tension-free restoration of the midface, jawline, and neck: avoiding a tightened look.
 By focusing on the underlying architecture of the face, we achieve results that are not only more natural but also significantly more durable.
+For patients whose aging is concentrated in the midface and under-eye area, Dr. Castro also offers the Glidelift™, a hidden-scar technique performed through incisions concealed in the hairline.

 Inquire